Usama-zia/Heart-Disease-Detection-Application/README.md

 # Heart Disease Detection Application

 Welcome to the Heart Disease Detection Application repository!
 This project is designed to predict the likelihood of heart disease in patients using machine learning algorithms.
+(Work is ongoing on this project to introduce better performing ML models and include deep learning models.)

 ## Table of Contents
 - [Project Overview](#project-overview)